 If you need a foreign language or sign language interpreter, please tell your GP.
 They will advise us when they refer you to our services and we will organise an interpreter for you.
-If you have not told your GP, please contact us directly at least 48 hours before your appointment on 01223 256998, or email firstname.lastname@example.org.
+If you have not told your GP, please contact us directly at least 48 hours before your appointment on 01223 256998, or email the accessibility team.
 Often our interpreter services are provided by phone.

-Cambridgeshire and Peterborough CCG provides a toolkit with a range of patient leaflets, posters and videos in different languages to help raise awareness of local NHS services available.
+The Cambridgeshire and Peterborough Integrated Care System website (opens in a new tab) provides a toolkit with a range of patient leaflets, posters and videos in different languages to help raise awareness of local NHS services available.

 Disabled access and support